PaulBratslavsky/food-app-article-update/4-food-app.md

   }
 ```

-We can use the `me` query with a JWT as an authorization header to revalidate th e user if logged in.
+We can use the `me` query with a JWT as an authorization header to revalidate the user if logged in.
 We can store the returned user data in a global context to share throughout the application.

 Before creating the login and register forms, let's set up our global context and install `js-cookies` package.